You dont have javascript enabled! Please enable it! Bayamon, Puerto Rico Church Indexes 1765 to 1932 - Puerto Rican Genealogy Archives

 Bayamón, Puerto Rico

-Bayamon, Puerto Rico (Spanish pronunciation: [baʝaˈmon]) is a city, municipality of Puerto Rico and a suburb of San Juan located in the northern coastal valley, north of Aguas Buenas and Comerío, south of Toa Baja and Cataño, west of Guaynabo; and east of Toa Alta and Naranjito.
+Bayamon, Puerto Rico Church Indexes 1765 to 1932, is a city, municipality of Puerto Rico and a suburb of San Juan located in the northern coastal valley, north of Aguas Buenas and Comerío, south of Toa Baja and Cataño, west of Guaynabo; and east of Toa Alta and Naranjito.
 Bayamon is spread over 11 barrios and Bayamón Pueblo (the downtown area and the city’s administrative center).
 It is part of the San Juan-Caguas-Guaynabo Metropolitan Statistical Area and the second-most populous municipality in the metropolitan area and Puerto Rico.

 Bayamón, Puerto Rico Early History